Ofcom: Historical

-The first chairman of Ofcom (2002–2009) was David Currie, Dean of Cass Business School at City University and a life peer under the title Lord Currie of Marylebone.
+The first chairman of Ofcom (2002–2009) was David Currie, Baron Currie of Marylebone, Dean of Cass Business School at City University.
 The first chief executive (2003–2007) was Stephen Carter, Baron Carter of Barnes, formerly a senior executive of JWT UK and NTL and subsequently a Minister for Communications, Technology and Broadcasting.

 Colette Bowe was appointed Ofcom chairman with effect from 11 March 2009.
 She was the founding chairman of the Telecoms Ombudsman Council, and chaired Ofcom's Consumer Panel from its inception in 2003 to December 2007.

-Dame Patricia Hodgson DBE was appointed as chairman of Ofcom for a three-year term from April 2014.
+Dame Patricia Hodgson was appointed as chairman of Ofcom for a three-year term from April 2014.
 She was a member of the Ofcom board from July 2011 and became deputy chairman in January 2012.
 On 18 July 2016, it was announced that her term would be extended for a further year until 2018.

 Sharon White was Ofcom's chief executive from 2015 to 2019, having replaced Ed Richards in the role.

 After Sharon White was appointed the Chief Executive of John Lewis in June 2019, the office of Chief Executive remained open until Jonathan Oxley was appointed as Interim Chief Executive.
 In February 2020, it was announced that Melanie Dawes would become the new Chief Executive.

 On 15 March 2016, it was announced that Steve Gettings would become Corporation Secretary in succession to Graham Howell.